Rosalind Marsden

 Her Majesty's Ambassador to Sudan, Dr Rosalind Marsden, attended the launch of the "Southern Sudan Demobilisation, Disarmament and Reintegration" (DDR) programme in Juba on 10 June 2009.
 The UK has donated £20 million to this process, the largest of its kind in the world.

 Dame Rosalind Mary Marsden (born 1950) is a British diplomat and public servant.
 She was European Union Special Representative to Sudan from 2010 to 2013.
 Dame Rosalind is a Patron of the charity Kids for Kids, helping children in Darfur, Sudan.
 She is currently an Associate Fellow in the Africa Programme at Chatham House.

+Early life and education

 She was educated at Woking County Grammar School for Girls, Somerville College, Oxford and St Antony's College, Oxford.